19 Iconic Maori Symbols and Their Powerful Meanings

 10. The Aihe

-Often depicted in Māori art, jewelry, and tattoos, the Aihe symbolizes a deep connection to the ocean and serves as a reminder to protect marine life and honor the sustenance it provides.
+- Modern Depiction: Commonly featured in Māori jewelry, tattoos, and carvings, serving as a reminder to protect marine life and honor the ocean’s gifts.

 11. The Wera